-Onion routing is a practical anonymity-network scheme with relatively low overhead and latency.
+This protocol is a practical scheme that provides some anonymity with reasonable performance.
+It adds latency and extra messages proportionally to the length of the path, which we can hold constant even as the network grows.
 It provides two-way, connection-based communication and does not require that the destination participate in the anonymity-network protocol.
 These features make it useful for anonymizing much of the communication that takes place over the Internet today, such as web browsing, chatting, and remote login.